jackcogdill/jackcogdill.github.io/README.md

 ## Todo

+- [ ] Add very small footer with link to source code

 - [ ] Add yellow circles in the background?
     - [ ] Perhaps as the user moves mouse on desktop or scrolls on mobile, explode circle